Plympton Park

 Plympton Park demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 35.1% among residents aged 15+, exceeding the South African average of 25.7% and that of the SA4 region at 28.1%.
-Bachelor degrees are most prevalent at 24.5%, followed by postgraduate qualifications at 7.5% and graduate diplomas at 3.1%.
-Vocational credentials are prominent, with 29.2% of residents aged 15+ holding such qualifications - advanced diplomas at 10.2% and certificates at 19.0%.
+The area's educational profile is notable regionally, with university qualification rates of 35.1% among residents aged 15+, surpassing the South Australian average of 25.7% and the SA4 region average of 28.1%.
+Bachelor degrees are most prevalent at 24.5%, followed by postgraduate qualifications (7.5%) and graduate diplomas (3.1%).
+Vocational credentials are also prominent, with 29.2% of residents aged 15+ holding such qualifications – advanced diplomas account for 10.2% while certificates make up 19.0%.

 Educational participation is high, with 28.1% of residents currently enrolled in formal education.
 This includes 8.3% in primary education, 7.8% in tertiary education, and 4.9% pursuing secondary education.